-This doll hair straightening method works on vinyl doll hair (not yarn).
+This Cabbage Patch Kid doll hair straightening method works on vinyl or cornsilk hair (but NOT yarn hair).

-You can do this with American Girl and other 18 inch dolls, or really any doll that has vinyl hair.
+You can do this with American Girl and other 18 inch dolls, or really any doll that has that kind of vinyl hair.
 I would be very careful about using this method on a vintage doll though.
-You wouldn’t want to ruin an old doll.
+You wouldn’t want to ruin a valuable old doll.

-To see how the custom Buffy The Vampire Slayer doll turned out using this sweet and tolerant Cabbage Patch girl, stay tuned.
-It should be up within a few days. 🙂
+Follow the link to see how the custom Buffy The Vampire Slayer doll turned out using this sweet and tolerant Cabbage Patch girl.

-If you have more tips for how to straighten doll hair, please feel free to share them in the comments.
+If you have any tips or questions about how to straighten doll hair, please feel free to share them in the comments.